remi0s/Linux-Shell/README.md

 # Linux-Shell
 Code implementing an linux command shell.
-Can be used as single instraction shell or in batch mode ( reading many instructions from txt file)
+Can be used as single instruction shell or in batch mode ( reading many instructions from txt file)